Stocks, Commodities Fall Further as Investors Dial Back on Risk

 "It's hard for us not to continue to be in buy-the-dip mode here," he said.

-Stocks have tended to rebound quickly from declines this year, with many investors taking pullbacks as an opportunity to buy into a market that has risen steadily this year.
+Stocks have tended to rebound quickly from declines this year, with many investors taking pullbacks as an opportunity to buy into a market that has risen steadily.

-Prices of copper and other industrial metals also continued falling after data earlier this week showed Chinese industrial output and fixed-asset investment growth slowed in October.
+Prices of copper and other industrial metals also continued to fall after data earlier this week showed Chinese industrial output and fixed-asset investment growth slowed in October.
 China is the world's largest metals consumer.

-Treasury yields held on to losses after data showed U.S. consumer prices rose only slightly in October, a sign that stubbornly soft inflation is persisting.
+Treasury yields held on to declines after data showed U.S. consumer prices rose only slightly in October, a sign that stubbornly soft inflation is persisting.

-Shares of Target fell 9.9% after the discount retailer posted higher quarterly sales but said profits fell and gave a disappointing earnings outlook for the holiday period.
+Shares of Target fell $5.93, or 9.9%, to $54.16 after the discount retailer posted higher quarterly sales but said profit fell and gave a disappointing earnings outlook for the holiday period.
 Competitor Wal-Mart Stores is scheduled to report before the market opens Thursday.

 Elsewhere, the Stoxx Europe 600 notched a seventh straight day of losses, dropping 0.5% Wednesday to its lowest level in almost two months.
-European earnings have lagged behind other regions this quarter, in a move analysts largely attribute to this year's strength in the euro.
+European earnings have lagged behind other regions this quarter, which analysts largely attribute to this year's strength in the euro.

-"I think what we're really seeing is a punishment of any European stock missing earnings," said Edward Park, investment director at Brooks Macdonald in London.
-"Given where valuations are, it's a healthy reaction by markets," he said.

 Japan's Nikkei Stock Average shed 1.6% in its biggest daily fall since March.
 Hong Kong's Hang Seng declined 1%.